35 Problems and Struggles All INTJs Face

 How to Be a Good Friend or Partner to an INTJ

 - Keep things clean.
 Dirty dishes?
 Do them.

 - Be concise.
-Don't go into the depths of nothing for no reason.
+Don't dive into the depths for no good reason.

 - It's normal if they go on long walks and bike rides.
-Don't harass them about this too much or they'll draw into it more.
+Don't harass them about this too much or they'll withdraw even more.

 - Play to their interests and hobbies.
-They like talking about that.
 It's a great way to bond with them.